MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-systemreplicationrelationship.md

 ---
-Description: 'Represents an association between an instance of Msvm\_ComputerSystem that represents the virtual machine and an instance of Msvm\_ReplicationRelationship that represents a replication relationship of the virtual machine.' ms.assetid: '23E7BF91-9527-434C-A571-05879E83950E'
+Description: Represents an association between an instance of Msvm\_ComputerSystem that represents the virtual machine and an instance of Msvm\_ReplicationRelationship that represents a replication relationship of the virtual machine. ms.assetid: 23E7BF91-9527-434C-A571-05879E83950E
-title: 'Msvm\_SystemReplicationRelationship class'
+title: Msvm\_SystemReplicationRelationship class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_SystemReplicationRelationship class